Only a Notary Public can arrange an Apostille / Authentication Stamp this quickly. Call 03 8648 6541 or text 0419 383 397 (7 Days).

-For some countries you may need to get from DFAT an Apostille stamp, for other countries the DFAT Authentication stamp.
+For some countries you may need to get from DFAT an Apostille Stamp, for other countries the DFAT Authentication Stamp.
 Once you tell John the country where your notarised documents are to be produced, he can advise you as to which particular DFAT stamp you need.
 To check to see if your country is a signatory to the Apostille Convention, please visit this link here.

 Please Note: You must have the documents notarised by a Notary Public before you can secure an Apostille (or Authentication Stamp) from DFAT.

-DFAT Apostille Services
+Fast DFAT Apostille Service Available

 If your notarised documents do need to be legalised, this office can arrange the DFAT stamping on your behalf if you choose not to go to DFAT yourself, or not to lodge the notarised document by post.
 The fee for this 24 hour service is $220 for one document and $11 for every other document.
 The government fee for an Apostille stamp is $81 and the Authentication stamp fee is $81.

-For those countries where an Authentication stamp is required (rather than an Apostille Stamp), there is usually a need to have the notarised document stamped by the relevant Embassy or Consulate after it has been stamped by DFAT.
+For those countries where an Authentication Stamp is required (rather than an Apostille Stamp), there is usually a need to have the notarised document stamped by the relevant Embassy or Consulate after it has been stamped by DFAT.

 In order to secure an Apostille or an Authentication Stamp, an appointment is now required at the DFAT’s Passport office.

 - You can book a DFAT appointment by calling 1300 935 260 if you intend on securing the Apostille yourself (Appointment is usually 5 business days from the phone call date)

 - Anyone can take the notarised document/s to DFAT.

 - Currently the government fee is $81 for an Apostille or an Authentication.